hbgit/flutter_a_z/README.md

 ---
 ## Phrases of the Day

-- The goal of this APP is show random phrases in the screen according to the button is clicked
+- The goal of this APP is showing random phrases in the screen according to the button is clicked

 - Some NOTES about this APP:
     - Plugin adopted in the Visual Code IDE: Flutter (Dart-Code); Awesome Flutter Snippets (Nash Ramdial); and Dart (Dart-Code)